Turanic/HNSearch/README.md

 ## The Trie

 I used a prefix tree instead of an hash map because it uses less memory.
-Most of the time queries are quite similar most, and the trie permit to reduce allocation of similar parts of a string.
+Most of the time queries are quite similar, and the trie permit to reduce allocation of similar parts of a string.

 The trie will then perform insertions in O(m) with m the length of the string